-Easily master maternity and pediatric nursing care with Maternal-Child Nursing, 5th Edition.
-This easy-to-read text is filled with a wealth of user-friendly features to help you quickly master essential concepts and skills.
+Prepare your students to provide safe and effective maternal-child nursing care with this easy-to-read text.
+Perfect for accelerated maternity and pediatrics courses, Maternal-Child Nursing, 5th Edition is filled with a wealth of user-friendly features to help students quickly master essential concepts and skills.
 It offers completely updated content — including expanded information on the late preterm infant, fetal heart rate pattern identification, obesity in the pregnant woman and children, and enhanced coverage of the QSEN initiative.
-It also features an abundance of active learning tools so you have ample opportunities to practice applying your knowledge and skills.
+It also features an abundance of active learning tools to give students ample opportunities to practice applying their knowledge and skills.

 - Nursing care plans help you apply the nursing process to plan individualized care for the most common maternity and pediatric conditions.

 - Critical to Remember boxes summarize and highlight essential, need-to-know information.

 - Critical Thinking Exercises allow you to apply your knowledge to realistic clinical situations.

 - Communication Cues provide practical tips for effective verbal and nonverbal communication with patients and families.

 - Clinical Reference sections in pediatric chapters present information relevant to each body system, including anatomy and physiology, differences in the pediatric patient, and related laboratory and diagnostic tests.